Thursday, December 24, 2015

 I have been reading this fascinating book by Steven Pinker for some time.
 It is large – 765 pages – and both engrossing and intellectually deep.
 Thus my normal high reading speed is tempered somewhat.
 In a sense, this book provides a great deal of measured academic background for David Lodge's excellent novel, "Thinks".
 There is a section on qualia and one section on emotions and why they exist.
 Whilst the statement apparently made by Darwin and discussed at length by Lodge's characters – crying is a puzzler – does not appear in Pinker's book (or if it does, I haven't come across it yet), there is a section about grief, which also is discussed by Lodge's fictional professor, Ralph Messenger.

 Following is some of what Pinker writes on the subject: No one knows what, if anything, grief is for.
 Obviously the loss of a loved one is unpleasant, but why should it be devastating?
 Why the debilitating pain that stops people from eating, sleeping, resisting diseases, and getting on with life?
 Jane Goodall describes a young chimp, Flint, who after the death of his beloved mother became depressed and died himself as if of a broken heart.
-[I should mention here that after my paternal grandmother died, my paternal grandfather died after a few weeks, and the same thing recently happened to the parents of someone on the kibbutz – NBN].
+[I should mention here that after my paternal grandmother died, my paternal grandfather died a few weeks later, and the same thing recently happened to the parents of someone on the kibbutz – NBN].

 Some have suggested that grief is an enforced interlude for reassessment.
 Life will never be the same so one must take time to plan how to cope with a world that has been turned upside down.
 Perhaps grief also gives people time to contemplate how a lapse of theirs may have allowed the death and how they might be more careful in the future [pp 444-5].